afun7/scientific_network_tool/README.md

 0. I have setup a bash script to automate this step, the detail steps you can see from 1+. (if you just want it to work, you can skip the rest detail step explanation)

+    sudo su

 1. ssh to the server

+ssh -i <pem file path> admin@<ec2 ip address> #admin is debian's default user name

 2. grant super user right so we won' be blocked sudo su

+3. update apt local repocitory, and install useful cmd-line tool apt update apt install neovim

-3. sync system time, as v2ray will check the socket from client and server to be < 90s difference
+4. sync system time, as v2ray will check the socket from client and server to be < 90s difference

-4. update apt local repocitory, and install useful cmd-line tool apt update apt install neovim

 5. run the v2ray installtion script